KEMSolutions/duka/readme.md

 # Setup

-Boukem 2 is built on the popular PHP framework Laravel.
-To get started, make sure [composer is installed](https://getcomposer.org/) on your machine and install the dependencies by running `composer install` from the root folder.
+Boukem 2 is built on the popular PHP framework [Laravel](http://laravel.com).
+To get started, make sure [composer is installed](https://getcomposer.org/) on your machine and run the following commands from the root folder.

+1. Install the dependencies: `composer install`.
-Next, copy the sample environment file: `cp .env.sample .env`.
+2. Create an environement file: `cp .env.sample .env`.
 You will probably have some changes to make, so we recommend you review the contents of the file.

-Finally, setup the database by copying the sample included in this project:
-`cp storage/database.sqlite.sample storage/database.sqlite`.
+3. Setup the database: `cp storage/database.sqlite.sample storage/database.sqlite`.

-You're now ready to go.
+You're now ready to go!

 # Quick Reference